silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 	}

-The method fillInFieldValues() takes a way some work from logged in clients by filling in the values for the fields name and email address.
-With the array $preferences a form can be customized.
-In this case the submit button title is redefined.
+The method fillInFieldValues() makes it easier for logged in clients by filling in the values for the known fields name and email address.
+With the array $preferences the form can be customized.
+In this we are redifining the submit button's title.

 With 'type' ⇒ 'TextField' the Sapphire form field type will be defined.

 ### Form Validation

-There are a whole bunch of input validation function configurable via “checkRequirements”:
+You can configure several input validation functions via “checkRequirements”:

 * **hasSpecialSigns:** Define an amount of input characters to match.
 * **hasMinLength:** Define a minimum character length.
 Maybe you do not want to allow usernames with only 2 characters on a registration form.